TikiTDO/sereth_rtm/README.md

 ### Glue Object
   Occasionally you may wish to create an object key for an existing attribute, but keep the context of the previous data object.
 There are two ways of doing this.
-You may use the lambda object definition, or the special glue! command.
+You may use the proc object definition, or the special glue! command.

 ```ruby
 # Assume